-Well established 3 year topic cycle linked to the EYFS curriculum (in nursery) which develops skills and knowledge logically, progressively and systematically.
+The 3 year topic cycle has recently been fully revised to address the changes to the EYFS curriculum.
+This develops skills and knowledge logically, progressively and systematically.

 Wider community links through activities such as 'Sign and Play' and 'Secret Storyteller' engage both pupils and parents with learning.